Aminata Haidara: Club career

 Haidara was a member of Onze Sœurs de Gagnoa in 2014–15.

 She played two seasons in 2019 and 2020 for FK Niva-Belcard Grodno in the Belarusian Premier League and the Belarusian Women's Cup.

 In October 2022, she moved to Turkey, and signed with Hatayspor to play in the 2022–23 Women's Super League.

+She transferred to the Istanbul-based club Fatih Vatan in the second half of the season.
+She remained in the club the next season.
+For the 2024–25 Turkish Super League season, she moved to Gaziantep and joined ALG.